mattupstate/pycrdt-litestar-example/README.md

 An example app illustrating how to use Litestar, yjs, and pycrdt together for collaborative editing.

-Give it a whirl by running the tests (uses Playwright):
+Give it a whirl by running:

+    $ docker-compose up

+Then open two different tabs and navigate to [http://127.0.0.1:8000](http://127.0.0.1:8000).

+Or run the tests that use [testcontainers](https://testcontainers-python.readthedocs.io/en/latest/README.html) and [Playwright](https://playwright.dev/python/docs/intro):

     $ poetry install
     $ poetry run playwright install-deps